Stox/node-ibapi-addon/README.md

 This addon uses the latest stable Interactive Brokers POSIX C++ API.

+Note:
+The inbound messages' are in the order it was received.
+Also, the outbound messages are rate limited to 50 msg/sec as IB requires it.
+Default behavior is that if your outbound rate is greater than that the 51st message will be handled in the next second.

 Author: Jae Yang - [dchem] (https://github.com/dchem/)

 For direct JavaScript implementation of IB API for Node.js, please visit